After a probe runs, results open in the Probe Inspector. This is where you review visual differences between the Figma design and the live webpage.

 - View toolbar — lets you switch view modes and versions

-Inspect issues on the canvas
+Inspect findings on the canvas

 Markers appear automatically on the canvas where visual differences were detected.